seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/Readme.md

 <img src="ComponentRosjoy_node/model/ComponentRosjoy_nodeComponentDefinition.jpg" alt="ComponentRosjoy_node" style="zoom:50%;" />

-#### Code implementation
+### Code implementation

-In this section, we will adapt the auto generated C++ code to transform the incoming the  ROS message update from a */joy* ROS topic publisher (through the port *joy_sub*) into a SeRoNet communication object and push this object to the SeRoNet output  port *joyOut*.
+In this section, we will adapt the auto generated C++ code to transform the incoming  ROS message update from a */joy* ROS topic publisher (through the port *joy_sub*) into a SeRoNet communication object and push this object to the SeRoNet output  port *joyOut*.

 In case the *AutoCodeGeneration* ![AutoCodeGeneration_button](Screenshots/05-AutoCodeGeneration_button.png) button is disabled, you can select your project from the project Explorer  and press the *RunCodeGeneration*  ![ManualCodeGeneration_button](Screenshots/06-ManualCodeGeneration_button.png) , these two buttons are only available for the *Component Supplier* perspective.